postgres/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/kmip-openbao.md

-# Using OpenBao as a Key Provider
+# Using OpenBao as a key provider

 You can configure `pg_tde` to use OpenBao as a global key provider for managing encryption keys securely.